India asks Pak to expedite trial in 26/11 Mumbai terror attacks case | Law-Order

 India asks Pak to expedite trial in 26/11 Mumbai terror attacks case

-India on Friday summoned a senior diplomat of the Pakistani High Commission on the 13th anniversary of the 2611 Mumbai terror attacks, and pressed for an expeditious trial in the case, saying the families of 166 victims from 15 countries are still awaiting closure.In a note verbale handed over to the diplomat, the Ministry of External Affairs MEA also asked Pakistan to abide by its commitment to not allow territories under its control for terrorism against India.
+India cannot forget the wounds of the Mumbai terror attacks, Prime Minister Narendra Modi said on Friday on the 13th anniversary of the dastardly strike even as a senior diplomat of the Pakistani High Commission was summoned to convey that Islamabad must ensure expeditious trial in the case.In a note verbale handed over to the diplomat, the Ministry of External Affairs MEA also asked Pakistan to abide by its commitment to not allow territories under its control for terrorism against India.

 - Country: